boredjo/randomquestion.xyz/README.md

-# randomquestion.wtf
+# randomquestion.xyz
 A simple website to start conversations

 ## What is this website?
 You get a question and can answer it.
 Some question are deep, others are stupid.

 ## Source code
-There source code can be found on [GitHub](https://github.com/boredjo/randomquestion.wtf/).
+There source code can be found on [GitHub](https://github.com/boredjo/randomquestion.xyz/).
 To run your own instance, first edit the `.env` file
 ```
 # React application
 HOST="example.com"